 “I was a rebel.
 I was what they called a shit disturber.
 With most teachers your reputation would precede you into the classroom and they’d be on their guard with you and make you damn well pay for it.
 But not Marion.
 She knew what I was and she thought that was okay.
 She saw through all my aggression to my pain and my trouble and she cared enough that I finally got around to questioning my own motivations.
 And I saw it all around me with other kids, again and again.
 She had a way of twigging onto people with low self-esteem and building them up, making them feel worthy; that something was going to be expected of them.
 And that was the thing.
 She wasn’t there to cram your head with her knowledge.
 She wanted to hear from you.
 A lot of people had never heard the word ‘reality’ before they had her.
 Some of them even got sick of the word.
 But that’s what she was saying: reality is a subjective evaluation that each of us has to come to and she wasn’t going to give you hers; she wanted to draw out yours.
 It was like a flowering.
 She helped focus things in me that I might never have gotten around to without her help.
 She certainly called them out earlier.
 It was such an intense time.
 You don’t forget a teacher like that.”

 Strange to say, Marion almost never taught at South, almost never taught again at all.
 England had been a revelation for her.
 In England she finally got to see the culture and the country; the human product born of all that literature she’d been studying all her life.
 No longer a remote and intellectual exercise, she realized that there was a life to be lived at the heart of all this and that to stop at literature would be no life at all.
-When her stint at the English school was up, she donned a knapsack and went traipsing through Europe for three months, sleeping at hostels along the way and not returning to Canada until 1952.
+When her stint at the English school was up, she donned a knapsack and went traipsing through Europe for three months, sleeping at hostels along the way and not returning to Canada until the fall of 1952.
 She had no intention of ever teaching again.
 Back at the parsonage, Marion hid herself away in her bedroom and started the task of writing up her last year’s experiences.

 Her mother had other ideas however.
 “I didn’t educate you for nothing, my girl.
 You’re going to work.”
 To placate her mother, Marion decided to make the rounds of London schools and fill out applications, confident that a job would never be less likely to appear than in October of a new school term.
 She went to Medway first – nothing doing – and then to Beck – nothing doing – and then as she wandered into the administrative office of South, she could hear the then-principal, C.M.
 McCallum, talking on the phone to the Board, telling them that what he needed right away was a teacher of English and Latin.
 Her fate had just sealed itself right before her eyes.
 The principal hung up the phone and Marion stepped forward to introduce herself.
 “Hello, Mr. McCallum, I believe I’m the person you’re looking for.”